Eafndom/BGSI-Macro/README.md

 F1 starts the macro F2 closes the file
 Ahk is needed https://www.autohotkey.com/
-The paths that are used atm are after the game sets the camera when you played the Minigame
+The paths that are used atm are after the game sets the camera when you played the Minigame MAX MASTERY NEEDED if you don't have it you need to change the timer in Macro v1